~12 min read

 What you've learned in Part 1

-• DAX operates on columns and tables, not cell references -- context determines results
+DAX operates on columns and tables, not cell references.
+Context determines which rows contribute to the result.

-• Measures are evaluated at runtime and should be your default choice (~99% of the time)
+Measures are evaluated at runtime and should be your default choice roughly 99% of the time.

-• Calculated columns store row-level values; calculated tables create new structures
+Calculated columns store row-level values; calculated tables create new structures in the model.

-• Star schema (fact + dimension tables) is the foundation that makes DAX work
+Fact tables surrounded by dimension tables is the architecture that makes DAX work effectively.

-• Filters propagate from dimensions to fact tables through relationships automatically
+Filters propagate from dimensions to fact tables through relationships without any extra code.

 Next up: filter context and row context, how CALCULATE works, and why understanding context is the key to writing DAX that behaves the way you expect.